sarayourfriend/emdr-lightbar/README.md

     *   I think that if the application became complex enough such that it would benefit greatly from the usage of such technologies, we might be adding too many features to it
 *   SocketIO because it's not necessary to invent a new websocket protocol for this

+## Running

+Install Docker, and then a simple `docker-compose up` will run the application on port 80 of localhost with nginx in front of four workers, each with uWSGI and gevent.

 # Development

 To run locally: